The HTTP 414 status code indicates that a server refuses to process a request because the URI is too long.

 /etc/apache2/apache2.conf file.
 By default, Apache accepts URIs up to 8190 bytes.

-client sent too long URI while reading client request line, it means the request URL has exceeded the allowed limit.
+client sent too long URI while reading client request line, it means the request URI has exceeded the allowed limit.

-In nginx, the maximum allowed URI length is defined by the large_client_header_buffers parameter, which consists of two values: number and size of buffers.
+In nginx, the maximum allowed URI length is defined by the large_client_header_buffers directive, which consists of two values: number and size of buffers.
 It defaults to